lingex/G610Rebuild/README.md

 A non-original firmware of Logitech G610 mechanical keyboard(Using non-original firmware may damage your keyboard).

+You'll need to disassemble the keyboard and flash the bootloader with a ST-Link for the first time,

 # Feature:

 1.Configs (brightness) save to eeprom (delay 5 seconds).